gliptak/fluxnova-bpm-platform/webapps/README.md

 #### Extended Support libraries from HeroDevs

 ##### AngularJS
 Since December 31, 2021, AngularJS is no longer officially supported by the original maintainers (Google).
 We replaced the official AngularJS libraries with the ones from [HeroDevs](https://www.herodevs.com/) to ensure that our used libraries stay secure and supported.
-We include the AngularJS libraries from HeroDevs in our Community Edition releases from 7.18.0-alpha2 on.
+We include the AngularJS libraries from HeroDevs in our Community Edition releases from 7.18.0-alpha2 on.   ** Needs To Be Reviewed **

 **Heads-up:** If you build the Webapps from source code, the build includes the no longer maintained AngularJS libraries in version 1.8.2 unless you have access to the HeroDevs registry and configure it as shown below.

 ##### Bootstrap
 Since December 31, 2021, the legacy Bootstrap 3 library is no longer officially supported by the original maintainers (twbs Bootstrap).
 We replaced the official Bootstrap 3 libraries with the ones from [HeroDevs](https://www.herodevs.com/) to ensure that our used libraries stay secure and supported.
-We include the Bootstrap 3 libraries from HeroDevs in our Community Edition releases from 7.23.0-alpha2 on.
+We include the Bootstrap 3 libraries from HeroDevs in our Community Edition releases from 7.23.0-alpha2 on.  ** Needs To Be Reviewed **

 **Heads-up:** If you build the Webapps from source code, the build includes the no longer maintained Bootstrap 3 libraries in version 3.4.1 unless you have access to the HeroDevs registry and configure it as shown below.

 #### angular-ui-bootstrap
 The angular-ui-bootstrap project is no longer being maintained.
 We replaced the official angular-ui-bootstrap libraries with the ones from [HeroDevs](https://www.herodevs.com/) to ensure that our used libraries stay secure and supported.
-We include the angular-ui-bootstrap libraries from HeroDevs in our Community Edition releases from 7.23.0-alpha2 on.
+We include the angular-ui-bootstrap libraries from HeroDevs in our Community Edition releases from 7.23.0-alpha2 on.   ** Needs To Be Reviewed **

 **Heads-up:** If you build the Webapps from source code, the build includes the no longer maintained angular-ui-bootstrap libraries in version 2.5.6 unless you have access to the HeroDevs registry and configure it as shown below.